-Combined financial statements as of December 31, 2019 and 2018 and for the years ended December 31, 2019, 2018 and 2017 and report of Independent Registered Public Accounting Firm's
+Consolidated and combined financial statements as of January 3, 2021 and December 31, 2019 and for the 53 weeks ended January 3, 2021, the 52 weeks ended December 31, 2019 and the year ended December 31, 2018 (equivalent to 52 weeks) and Report of Independent Registered Accounting Firm

-Table of Contents Page Report of Independent Registered Public Accounting Firm F-2 Report of Independent Registered Public Accounting Firm F-3 Combined statements of financial maritian F-4 Combined statements of financial position F-4 Combined statements of profit or loss and other comprehensive income F-6 Combined statements of changes in net parent investment F-7 Combined statements of cash flows F-8 Notes to the combined financial statements F-10
+Table of Contents

-Report of Independent Registered Public Accounting Firm
+Page Report of Independent Registered Accounting Firm F-2 Consolidated and combined statements of financial position F-4 Consolidated and combined statements of profit or loss and other comprehensive income F-6 F 7 Consolidated and combined statements of changes in stockholders' equity F-7 Consolidated and combined statements of cash flows F-8 Consortated and contonicd statements of easi nows 1-0 Notes to the consolidated and combined financial statements F-10 F-1

-To the Shareholders and Board of Directors of Betterware de México, S.A.P.I. de C.V. (formerly Betterware de México, S.A. de C.V.) and BLSM Latino América Servicios, S.A. de C.V.
+Report of Independent Registered Public Accounting Firm To the Shareholders and Board of Directors of Betterware de México, S.A.B. de C.V. and subsidiary

-Opinion on the Combined Financial Statements
+Opinion on the Consolidated and Combined Financial Statements

-We have audited the accompanying combined statement of financial position of Betterware de México, S.A.P.I. de C.V. and BLSM Latino América Servicios, S.A. de C.V. (collectively the "Group") as of December 31, 2019, the related combined statements of profit and loss and other comprehensive income, changes in parent investment, and cash flows, for the year then ended, and the related notes (collectively referred to as the "combined financial statements").
-In our opinion, the combined financial statements present fairly, in all material respects, the financial position of the Group as of December 31, 2019 and the results of its operations and its cash flows for the year then ended, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated and combined statements of financial position of Betterware de México, S.A.B. de C.V. and subsidiary (collectively, the "Group") as of January 3, 2021 and December 31, 2019, the related consolidated and combined statements of profit and loss and other comprehensive income, changes in stockholders' equity, and of cash flows, for the 53- and 52- periods then ended, respectively, and the related notes (collectively referred to as the "consolidated and combined financial statements").
+In our opinion, the consolidated and combined financial statements present fairly, in all material respects, the financial position of the Group as of January 3, 2021 and December 31, 2019 and the results of its operations and its cash flows for the 53-week and 52-week periods then ended, respectively, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.